Guide to fee free assistance animal registration

 - A disorder or malfunction that results in the person learning differently.

-- A disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions or judgment or that results in disturbed behavior.
+- A disorder, illness or disease that affects a person’s thought processes, or that results in disturbed behaviour, perception of reality, emotions or judgement.

 What does the owner of an assistance animal need to do?

-Like all other companion animals, assistance animals need to be micro-chipped and registered in NSW.
+Like all other cats and dogs, assistance animals need to be micro-chipped and registered in NSW.
 However, no fee is charged for registering an assistance animal.

 How do I register my assistance animal?

-Once the animal has been microchipped by a vet or authorised identifier, the owner should contact their local council to apply for a no fee registration.
+Once the animal has been micro chipped, the owner should contact their local council to apply for fee free registration.